misa1313/fastapi-jenkins-pipeline/README.md

-# fastapi-action
+# fastapi-jenkins-pipeline
-🍅 A GitHub action which lints, tests, builds and even deploys a simple python FastAPI application.
+🍅 A Jenkins Pipeline which lints, tests, builds and even deploys a simple python FastAPI application.
 ✨ Powered by Uvicorn, an tiny ASGI web server implementation for Python.

 ## Jobs